ashleefeng/cas9/README.md

 positional arguments:
-  oligo.txt        Output from OligoArray. sgRNA.fasta      sgRNA candidates. interval.fasta   Sequence between sgRNAs that belong to one cluster. max_nonspecific  Maximum number of nonspecific sites allowed for one FISH probe num_probes       Maximum number of probes needed for one region
+  oligo.txt        Output from OligoArray. sgRNA.fasta      sgRNA candidates from cas9BDFinder.py
+  interval.fasta   Sequence between sgRNAs that belong to one cluster from cas9BDFinder.py max_nonspecific  Maximum number of nonspecific sites allowed for one FISH probe num_probes       Maximum number of probes needed for one region